-- H&H Auction Mart and Exhibition Centre (Rally HQ, Help Desk, Scrutineering, Documentation, Service Area and Finish will all be located).
-Help is required on Friday 28th April, Saturday 29th April and Sunday 30th April.
+- H&H Auction Mart and Exhibition Centre (Rally HQ, Help Desk, Scrutineering, Documentation and Service Area will all be located).
+Help is required on Friday 27th April and Saturday 28th April.

 There are many roles and many time slots available – whether you have masses of experience marshaling, or virtually none, we will welcome you and help you find a suitable role.